aspose-pdf/Aspose.PDF-API-References/english/net/aspose.pdf.facades/pdfextractor/extracttext/_index.md

 extractor.GetText("D:\Text\text.txt")
 ```

-Second example demonstratres how to extract each page's text into one txt file.
+Second example demonstrates how to extract each page's text into one txt file.

 ```csharp
 PdfExtractor extractor = new PdfExtractor();